Get the Latest Update

 As gauged by member ballots and discussions with a variety of representatives, NISO members are unclear about NISO’s international work, its impacts, and how they should engage.
 The ISO processes can be cumbersome and confusing, with a particularly confusing jargon of document stages, acronyms and numbering systems.
 Despite this, the value of engaging on international standards development activities is crucially important.
 Many of the structures that undergird the information supply chain in publishers and libraries are standardized around the globe via ISO.
 Many of these systems need occasional extension and development, while others are needed to address advances in how information is created and shared.

 The work of engaging in the NISO’s TAG work has primarily taken place through document consideration that takes place via email and individual members' review of documents, subsequently collected via NISO’s balloting portal.
 US TAG meetings, which take place via open teleconference or via NISO’s annual member meeting have generally been informative updates on plenary meetings.
 In order to improve NISO’s communication with members about TAG activities, NISO will be launching a roughly quarterly series of update meetings to discuss ongoing projects, upcoming meetings, and potential issues with standards being developed.

 The first of these update meetings will be held on April 23, 2021 at 1:00pm.
 All representatives of US-based NISO members are welcome and encouraged to participate.
 The meetings will be recorded and made available to TAG members.
 The primary topics of the first meetings will be an overview of NISO’s ISO work, the upcoming ISO Technical Committee on Information and Documentation (ISO TC 46) plenary meeting in May, and key topics on the agenda.
-For more information and to register, visit <the NISO website>.
+To register, please complete this form.